lukeronger/polIMParton/README.md

 This package gives parton distribution functions (PDFs) of the proton starting from low Q^2 ~ 0.07 GeV^2, which are based on the analysis to deep inelastic scattering data applying DGLAP equations with nonlinear corrections.

 Refs:

-"An analysis of polarized parton distribution functions with nonlinear QCD evolution equations"
+"An analysis of polarized parton distribution functions with nonlinear QCD evolution equations",
 C. Han, G. Xie, R. Wang, X. Chen, Nuclear Physics B 985 (2022) 116012;

-"Dynamical parton distributions from DGLAP equations with nonlinear corrections"
+"Dynamical parton distributions from DGLAP equations with nonlinear corrections",
 R. Wang, X. Chen, Chinese Physics C 41 (2017) 05313.